ExampleIllustrative ETF projection - adjust return, MER, and wrapper (TFSA / RRSP / taxable) to compare

 Should I hold ETFs inside TFSA or RRSP?

 For Canadian equity ETFs, either works well.
-For US equity ETFs, holding in an RRSP avoids the 15% US withholding tax on dividends under the Canada-US tax treaty.
-TFSA is best for assets you expect to grow significantly since withdrawals are tax-free.
-The Account Optimizer can help rank these decisions.
+For US equity ETFs (VFV, VOO, QQQ), holding in an RRSP avoids the 15% US withholding tax on dividends under the Canada-US tax treaty.
+TFSA is best for assets you expect to grow significantly since withdrawals are fully tax-free.
+The Account Optimizer can rank these decisions for your situation.

 What are all-in-one ETFs (XBAL, VGRO, etc.)?